PDomit/Single-Precision-Floating-Point-IEEE-754-values-multiplication-algorithm/README.md

 ![](images/workspace.png)

-2) Write the prototype of the function:
+2) Write the prototype of the function (I use uint32_t as a type of returning values because I need to do some logical operations on the results.
+This is still the same value, but compiler allows me to do some logic operations):

 ![](images/prototype.png)